forwardemail/forwardemail.net/ansible/README.md

 Infrastructure alerts use a host-local, send-only Postfix queue.
 Postfix delivers directly to each recipient domain's MX over outbound TCP port 25.
 It does not use credentials, the Forward Email SMTP service, the application mail queue, or MongoDB.

-Configure the alert identity and recipients before deployment:
+Configure the alert sender and recipients before deployment:

 ```bash
 export ALERT_EMAIL_FROM=mailerdaemon@forwardemail.net